-It’s a question we’ve been asked a thousand times by home service companies looking to scale: “At what point should we bring marketing in-house?”.
+It’s a question we’ve been asked a thousand times by home service companies looking to scale: “At what point should we move to in-house marketing?”.
 Often, people burned by common culprits.

 The answer isn’t one-size-fits-all, but it’s also not as soon as most companies think.
 For many businesses, trying to internalize marketing too early can lead to wasted money, lackluster results, and unnecessary headaches.